 And from their article:

 The one element that is critical to addressing all of these areas of concern and effectively regulating MA programs is robust data.
 Unfortunately, MA data have many problems and remain somewhat of a “black box.”
 While administrative data on traditional Medicare enrollees have been available for decades, MA programs were not required to submit data to Medicare until recently.
-This has changed with MA “encounter” data being made available as of 2015, but .
+This has changed with MA “encounter” data being made available as of 2015, but concerns persist regarding the completeness and quality of that data compared to claims data for traditional Medicare.
 This might have been acceptable when MA plans only included a very small percentage of Medicare beneficiaries, but is inadequate when almost half of Medicare beneficiaries are enrolled in MA.
 The Center for Medicare and Medicaid Services must put resources toward ensuring MA plans are submitting accurate data and making that data easily accessible to researchers.
 They also need to ensure that data on demonstration projects, such as the hospice carve-in, are promptly available to researchers so they can conduct evaluations in real time.

 Shorter: Medicare Advantage insurance companies, because there’s no data and thus no regulation, are free to move the quality of care downward to maximize profit.